Gunzerator/Energy-Music-Bot/README.md

 # Energy-Music-Bot
-All songs that the Energy Music Bot plays.
+This is a list of all the songs the Energy Bot plays.
+Want to request one?
+Send in a form here: https://gunzxnxrosez.typeform.com/to/GKPYjb

+List of songs:
+- Dancing Kisomba
+- Never Gonna Give You Up